Australian sea lion: Ecology

-Australian sea lions defecate nutrient-rich faeces which may provide an important nutrient source for coastal ecosystems.
-Metagenomic analysis of the bacterial consortia found in the faeces of Australian sea lions found very high levels of nutrient cycling and transport genes which may break down the nutrients defecated by sea lions into a bioavailable form for incorporation into marine food webs.
+Australian sea lions defecate nutrient-rich faeces, which may provide an important nutrient source for coastal ecosystems.
+Metagenomic analysis of the bacterial consortia found in the faeces of Australian sea lions had very high levels of nutrient cycling and transport genes, which may break down the nutrients defecated by sea lions into a bioavailable form for incorporation into marine food webs.

-Diving behaviours indicate that the Australian Sea Lions worked extremely hard to exploit the benefits of their surrounding habitats.
-The Australian sea lion exceeds the limit (calculated aerobic dive limit) on 79% of dives.
+Diving behaviours indicate that the Australian sea lions worked extremely hard to exploit the benefits of their surrounding habitats.
+The typical Australian sea lion exceeds its calculated aerobic dive limit on 79% of dives.
 Australian sea lions spend 58% of time at sea diving and demonstrate high field metabolism, which allows the sea lions to maximise their time spent at or near the benthos, with 61% of each dive and 35% of their time at sea being spent at the deepest 20% of the dives.
 When diving, these animals are spending 57.9% of their time at sea spent at depths greater than or equal to 6 m, which can be considered as continuous diving.
 Seasonal variability in foraging energetics and dive behaviour is likely to be sensitive to regional oceanography, the maintenance costs of female sea lions and their offspring, and the distribution and behaviour of their prey.

 The Australian sea lion exhibits strong site fidelity, with a foraging range of at most 300 km from their colony.
 Australian sea lions sometimes travel inland during tumultuous weather, and have been known to travel up to 9.4 km from the ocean.